 Health Examination Requirement for Students Entering Grade 9

 A requirement for a health examination prior to entry into 9th Grade was adopted in December 2011.
-In the 2013-2014 school year, all students entering 9th Grade must have a health examination done within two years of entry into the grade.
+All students entering 9th Grade must have a health examination done within two years of entry into the grade.
 To assure compliance for September, we are urging our students to schedule appointments as soon as possible.